ietf-gitwg/ietf-gitwg.github.io/README.md

 ## Document Management Mode

+This mode of interaction uses GitHub primarily as a Git provider.
+Thus, it describes how to create document repositories, modify them, and prepare and upload submissions.

 ### Document Repository Creation

-TODO: steps using Martin's tooling
+Detailed steps for creating a repository using the [i-d-template](https://github.com/martinthomson/i-d-template) tool from Martin Thomson [can be found here](https://github.com/martinthomson/i-d-template/blob/master/doc/REPO.md).

 ### Document Modification

-TODO: from fork or repository, create branch, make edits, push to branch, thens submit PR
+TODO: from fork or repository, create branch, make edits, push to branch, then submit PR

 ### Document Submission